braedongeorge/postcss-modify-numbers/README.md

 What CSS property you would like to affect, currently only supports one.

 ### Operation
-What operation you would like to perform e.g ('add','subtract','divide','multiple')
+What operation you would like to perform ('add','subtract','divide','multiple')

 ### Number
 The number you would like modify the number by